bpannier/simpletr64/docs/discover.rst

 .. seealso::

-    The tools which have been provided with this library shows good use of the full library.
+    The scripts which have been provided with this library shows good use of the full library.

     `Additional short explanation of the UPnP protocol <http://www.upnp-hacks.org/upnp.html>`_